kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 ### QingCloud CSI

-QingCloud CSI is a CSI plugin on Kubernetes for the volume of QingCloud.
+QingCloud CSI is a CSI plugin on Kubernetes for the storage service of QingCloud.
 Storage classes of QingCloud CSI can be created on the KubeSphere console.

 #### Prerequisites

 - QingCloud CSI can be used on both public cloud and private cloud of QingCloud.
-Therefore, make sure KubeSphere has been installed on either of them so that you can use cloud volumes.
+Therefore, make sure KubeSphere has been installed on either of them so that you can use cloud storage services.
 - QingCloud CSI Plugin has been installed on your KubeSphere cluster.
 See [QingCloud-CSI Installation](https://github.com/yunify/qingcloud-csi#installation) for more information.

 #### Settings